Laurent147/cypress-qatouch/README.md

 * Using the run_key Ids (TR-wR8dh) instead of the UI test case Ids (TR0001) will update the test case result but not the results history (each Id type use different API call)

 From the package:
-* For the moment the push can only be done for 1 project / 1 test run at the time.
-Functionality should be upgrade in the near future.
 * Using multiple time the same test case Id in a test file will result in an all or nothing "passed" logic.
 All test within a test file with the same ID must "passed" to report "passed" to QA Touch.

 ## Installation